 - Statement credit for Global Entry or TSA PreCheck

-- Free Hilton Gold elite status and Starwood Gold elite status (which you can match to earn Marriott Gold elite status)
+- Free Hilton Gold elite status and Starwood Gold elite status

 - Terms & Limitations Apply